Three dimensional black bounces in $f(R)$ gravity: BBs in 2+1 dimensions

 If we disregard the corrections from $f(R)$, i.e., the case of GR, the scalar field will always be phantom.
 When corrections from the $f(R)$ theory are considered, the sign and value of $a_R$ will be fundamental in determining the regions where the scalar field will be phantom.
 If $a_R > 0$, the scalar field will be phantom in more central regions and exhibit canonical behavior at infinity if $12a_R > l^2$.
 If $a_R < 0$, the scalar field can exhibit canonical behavior near $r = 0$ if $-a_R > a^2 l^2/(16a^2 + 12l^2 M)$ and will be phantom at infinity.

 It is possible to write $h(\phi)$ and $V(\phi)$ analytically, which are given by:

 As seen from Eqs.~\eqref{F_R2} and \eqref{L_R2}, the expressions in the electromagnetic sector are even more involved than in the previous cases.
 In Fig.~\ref{fig:LF_model3}, the function $F(r)$ now exhibits one maximum and one minimum; consequently, three branches of $F(r)$ arise, separated by these two points.
 These three branches lead to three distinct behaviors in the Lagrangian $L(F)$, making the multivalued character even more evident than in the previous cases.
+Once again, we circumvent the issue of multivalued functions by adopting the $H(P)$ formalism, which is more suitable for electrically charged configurations.
+In this way, we express the electromagnetic Lagrangian in terms of $P$, namely $L(P)$, which is given by

+Although this model is more complex than the previous cases, it is still possible to obtain the Lagrangian $L(P)$ in analytic form.
+It is worth noting that most of the nonlinear terms arise precisely from the coupling with the $f(R)$ theory, namely those terms proportional to the constant $a_{R}$.

 Thus, we demonstrate that the regularized BTZ solution can be obtained through the $f(R)$ theory if we consider the coupling with a scalar field along with a NED.
 It becomes evident that the presence of the nonlinear term in the gravitational theory further necessitates complexities in the matter sector.